-We’re not saying you should start throwing out couches and tables that don’t bring joy – instead, get rid of the clutter.
-This Northcote Hille’s renovation is a great example of how elegant a space can look when knick knacks are pared right back.
-The only thing on your kitchen bench should be perhaps a simple fruit bowl or flowers, like at this Brunswick Hille’s renovation.
+We’re not saying you should start throwing out couches and tables that don’t bring joy.
+Most imporatnatly, get rid of the clutter.
+This Templestowe Hille’s renovation is a great example of how elegant a space can look when clutter removed.
+The only thing on your kitchen bench should be perhaps a simple fruit bowl or flowers.
+The Northcote Hille’s renovation.
+Hille's did is a great example of how to do this well.
 Clear surfaces make rooms appear bigger, and are a great way to showcase beautiful furniture or stone benchtops.

-You may love your family photos and happy snaps on display, but a potential buyer may be put off.
-It’s best to make your property as neutral as possible for a buyer, so they can form their own attachments to the place.
+You may love your family photos and happy snaps on display.
+A potential buyer may be put off by this.
+It’s best to make your property as neutral as possible for a buyer.
+That way, they can form their own attachments to the place.
 Pack away any personal photographs and stick to artwork on the walls.

 The golden rule when styling for sale is to make sure everything is spic and span!
-It goes without saying that a dirty house is not appealing, and it will probably put potential buyers off.
-Don’t forget mirrors and windows – grubby finger marks on glass surfaces will be a total eyesore.
+It goes without saying that a dirty house is not appealing.
+It will probably put potential buyers off.
+Don’t forget mirrors and windows.
+Grubby finger marks on glass surfaces will be a total eyesore.

-Think fluffy towels in the bathroom; clean and crease-free bed covers; and nice plump throw cushions in the living room.
+Think fluffy towels in the bathroom; clean and crease-free bed covers.
+Furthermore a nice plump throw cushions in the living room.
 It’s often the little things that we don’t notice unless there’s something wrong – so put your old threadbare towels out of sight and keep a new set especially for your property viewings.